“For we know in part and we prophesy in part.”

 Paul uses the words “in part” (as opposed to the whole) twice in this verse, indicating the temporary nature of the gifts of knowledge and prophecy.
 This is the pre-canon period (A.D.
 32-95), where the church had not gathered the canon together as a package and circulated it yet.
 The church passed only individual books from church to church.
 Until the completion of the canon, there was only partial knowledge of God’s revelation.

 The Corinthian church knew God’s Word in part and fragmentarily.
 Paul never read the gospel of John because John did not write it until about A.D.
 95. Paul never read the epistles of John or 2 Peter.
 That is why he said, “We know in part.”
 Paul died years before those writings.
 God used apostles and prophets to set forth divinely inspired, prophetic utterances that the apostles later reduced to writing.

-Both phrases “in part” are very emphatic in the Greek, making a strong point about their temporary nature.
+Both phrases “in part” are emphatic in Greek, making a strong point about their temporary nature.
 The gift of knowledge is incomplete and offers an incomplete understanding of God’s truth until the closing of the canon (finishing of the writing of the New Testament).
-For example, Old Testament believers did not know anything about positional truth (Ep 3), for that was a revelation given to New Testament authors.
+For example, Old Testament believers did not know anything about positional truth (Ep 3), which was a revelation given to New Testament authors.

 and we prophesy in part.